Ultraviolet Sterilization

 Bottom line: If you have a well, you need UV.
 Period.
 It's not optional - it's critical safety equipment.

-• Annual maintenance - CRITICAL for effectiveness.
+A: Annual maintenance - CRITICAL for effectiveness.

 The UV lamp: